Ghilga/minecraft-first-mod/README.md

 - ruby sword
 - ruby furnace recipe
 - ruby full armor set
-- combat and loot message log in chat
+- combat message log in chat (with colors)
+  - which monster died
+  - how much xp dropped (green color)
+  - what items dropped and how many (yellow color)

 ## todo
 - world gen for ruby ore